Lostsoul765/Ascend_App/README.md

 # Ascend_App
 Created an habit tracker app (desktop) by python using AI.
 Not an ordinary habit tracker and I mean it!
-Feel free leave your opinions and your suggestions